Montana's most egalitarian law.

-Whether you’re fly fishing one of the state’s blue-ribbon trout streams, kayaking or canoeing through its clear waters, or just floating a lazy stretch of river with friends, Montana’s stream access laws are the envy of the nation.
+Whether it’s fly fishing one of the state’s blue-ribbon trout streams, kayaking or canoeing its clear waters, or just floating a lazy stretch of river with friends, Montana’s stream-access laws are the envy of the nation.

 But it hasn’t always been this way.
-The benefits we enjoy today stem from the tireless work of many individuals who began fighting for better public stream and river access in the late 1970s.
-This group of dedicated citizens left the legacy of the most egalitarian stream access law in the country.
+The benefits we enjoy today stem from the tireless work of those who began fighting for better public stream and river access in the late 1970s.
+This group of dedicated citizens left the legacy of the most egalitarian stream-access law in the country.

-This article is adapted from a complete history (including citations) published on the Public Land/Water Access Association (PLWA) website.
+This article is adapted from a complete history (including citations) published on the Public Land/Water Access Association website (plwa.org).